MichaelCurrin/react-deno-quickstart/docs/template-notes/ts-jsx.md

 ## Issues

-### No types in server

-There are several errors that appear if `server.js` is converted to `server.ts` - around lack of explicit types set on variables and also `React` and `ReactDOMServer` are only known to TS as `{}` so errors appear as functions missing.

-The script is boilerplate I copied and won't change, so I am not worried about types there.

 ### JSX elements error

 Deno supports `.ts` for TS and `.jsx` for your React files with JSX syntax.

-It also supports, `.tsx`, which means TS checks get applied.
+It also supports, `.tsx`, which means TS checks do get applied.
 But, Deno will complain.

 ```
 TS7026 [ERROR]: JSX element implicitly has type 'any' because no interface 'JSX.IntrinsicElements' exists.